xGCrafter/Polygon-Steam-Checker/README.md

 - Saves Rate limited to rate_limits.log (Premium gets little to no rate limits)
 - The checking method of 'Free' is different from the checking method of 'Premium', hence attempting to skid will not get results of our paid checker.

-This version is a free version of Polysteam - Premium, i.e it is slower and lacks in features such as VAC ban detection, game library capture, 2FA detection, and uses a much slower checking method.
+This version is a free version of Polysteam - Premium, i.e it is slower and lacks in features such as VAC ban detection, game library capture, 2FA detection, and uses a **much slower checking method.**
+Stealing the code wont get you the results of our paid checker, even attempting to improve this one won't get the same results!
+Feel free to edit my code or even make addons, as long as you give credit, reach out at my discord, "xgcrafter"
 # Installation
 Install Python 3 and Git.
 Clone the repository: